conradakunga/Blog/_posts/2026-05-25-tips-devexpress-xtrareport-parameters-visible-vs-enabled.md

 ![createParameter](../images/2026/05/createParameter.png)

-You might wonder what is the difference between Visible and Enabled.
+You might wonder what the difference is between `Visible` and `Enabled`.

-[Enabled](https://docs.devexpress.com/CoreLibraries/DevExpress.XtraReports.Parameters.Parameter.Enabled) controls whether the parameter allows **editing** of parameter values from the user at runtime.
+[Enabled](https://docs.devexpress.com/CoreLibraries/DevExpress.XtraReports.Parameters.Parameter.Enabled) controls whether the parameter allows the **user to edit its value** at runtime.

 [Visible](https://docs.devexpress.com/CoreLibraries/DevExpress.XtraReports.Parameters.Parameter.Visible) controls whether the parameter is **shown** in the parameters panel UI.

-If you are providing the parameter **programmatically** in your code, you typically want these to both be `false`.
+If you are providing the parameter value programmatically in your code, you typically want **both** to be `false`.

 Happy hacking!